Backward compatibility: Costs

-The monetary costs of supporting old software is considered a large drawback to the usage of backward compatibility.
+The monetary costs of supporting old software is considered to be a large drawback to the usage of backward compatibility.
 The associated costs of backward compatibility are a larger bill of materials if hardware is required to support the legacy systems; increased complexity of the product that may lead to longer time to market, technological hindrances, and slowing innovation; and increased expectations from users in terms of compatibility.
-Because of this, several console manufacturers phased out backward compatibility toward the end of the console generation in order to reduce cost and briefly reinvigorate sales before the arrival of newer hardware.
+Furthermore, it also introduces the risk that developers will favor developing games that are compatible with both the old and new systems, since this gives them a larger base of potential buyers, resulting in a dearth of software which uses the advanced features of the new system.
+Because of this, several console manufacturers phased out backward compatibility towards the end of the console generation in order to reduce cost and briefly reinvigorate sales before the arrival of newer hardware.
+One such example of this approach was the PlayStation 3 (PS3), where it had removed backward compatibility with PlayStation 2 (PS2) games on later systems (which includes eliminating the onboard Emotion Engine and Graphics Synthesizer hardware chips that were previously used on earlier revisions) to reduce hardware costs and improve console sales.

-It is possible to bypass some of the hardware costs.
-In earlier versions of the PS2, a CPU core identical to that of the PS serves a dual purpose, either as the main CPU in PS mode, or upclocking itself to offload I/O in PS2 mode.
-Such an approach can backfire, however, as in the case of the Super Nintendo Entertainment System (Super NES), which opted for the peculiar 65C816 over more popular 16-bit microprocessors on the basis that it would allow easy compatibility with the original NES, but NES compatibility ultimately did not prove workable once the rest of the Super NES's architecture was designed.
+Despite this, it is still possible to bypass some of these hardware costs.
+For instance, earlier PS2 systems had the core of the original PlayStation (PS1) CPU integrated into the I/O processor for dual-purpose use; it could act as either the main CPU in PS1 mode or it can up-clock itself to offload I/O in PS2 mode.
+The original I/O core was replaced with a PowerPC-based core in later systems to serve the same functions, emulating the same functions as the PS1 CPU core.
+Such an approach can backfire, however, as was the case of the Super Nintendo Entertainment System (Super NES).
+It opted for the more peculiar 65C816 CPU over the more popular 16-bit microprocessors on the basis that it would allow for easier backwards compatibility with the original Nintendo Entertainment System (NES) due to the 65C816's software compatibility with the 6502 CPU in emulation mode, but ultimately did not proved to be workable once the rest of the Super NES's architecture was designed.

-Backward compatibility introduces the risk that developers will favor developing games that are compatible with both the old and new systems, since this gives them a larger base of potential buyers, resulting in a dearth of software which uses the advanced features of the new system.

-With the decline in physical game sales and the rise of digital storefronts and downloads, some believe backward compatibility will soon be obsolete.
-Many game studios are re-mastering and re-releasing their most popular titles by improving the quality of graphics and adding new content.
-These remasters have found success by appealing both to nostalgic players who remember enjoying the original versions, and to newcomers who may not have had the original system it was released on.
-For most consumers, digital remasters are more appealing than hanging on to obsolete hardware.
-For the manufacturers of consoles, digital re-releases of classic titles are a large benefit.
-It not only removes the financial drawbacks of supporting older hardware, but also shifts all of the costs of updating software to the developers.
-The manufacturer gets a new addition to their system with name recognition, and the studio does not have to develop a new game.